 limited to carbamazepine, efavirenz, modafinil, nevirapine, oxcarbazepine,

-phenobarbital, phenytoin, pioglitazone, rifabutin, rifampin, St. Johns Wort, and
+phenobarbital, phenytoin, pioglitazone, rifabutin, rifampin, St. John's Wort, and

-- Receiving any medications that are CYP3A substrates with a narrow therapeutic range
+9. Receiving any medications that are CYP3A substrates with a narrow therapeutic range

 (alfentanil, cyclosporine, dihydroergotamine, fentanyl, pimozide, quinidine, sirolimus

-with a history of brain metastases.
+in subjects with a history of brain metastases